nun-singet-und-seid-froh/nun-singet-und-seid-froh/conventions/the ilf-standard.md

 + large

 ### an example of the syntax
 The following minimal example illustrates the syntactic rules described above.
-(Take note that `#` mark line breaks after `triumphantes` and `bethlehem.)
+(Take note that `#` mark line breaks after `triumphantes` and `bethlehem.
+To the contrary, there is no such mark after `Fideles`, hence the block break after `Fidelis` in the interlinear file will not appear in the output.)

 ```
 ---